-CDCC has developed and continues to maintain numerous fora to ensure that its design meets the needs of CDCC's Clearing Members and the markets it serves.
-These external fora include its User Groups ("UG"s) and its RMAC, where individual services and products, product development, and the impacts on risk management and operational processes are regularly discussed.
+CDCC's Clearing Members and the markets it serves.
+These external fora include User Groups and RMAC, where individual services and products, product development, and the impacts on risk management and operational processes are regularly discussed.
 CDCC also participates in numerous industry working groups, such as the Investment Industry Association of Canada, in support of industry-wide initiatives and maintains an active communication protocol with market participants through the publication of Notices to Members.
-In addition, when new initiatives are launched by the Montréal Exchange, CDCC consults with its clearing members to ensure ease of adoption of any clearing impacts.
-Finally, CDCC has published and maintains services standards in its operations manual, which is made available to all Clearing Members.
+In addition, when new initiatives are launched by the Montréal Exchange, CDCC consults with its Clearing Members to ensure ease of adoption of any clearing impacts.
+Finally, CDCC has published and maintains services standards in the CDCC Rules, which is made available to all Clearing Members on its website.
 In all cases, CDCC proactively seeks and responds to comments about its services from Clearing Members and non-Clearing Members via its relationship management function (CDCC Client services).